Kaycee074/Kaycee074.github.io/_pages/about.md

 Education
 ======
-B.Sc in Electrical and Electronic Engineering
-Ph.D in Electrical, Computer and Systems Engineering, 2021-Present
+B.Sc in Electrical and Electronic Engineering(First Class Honours) Ph.D in Electrical, Computer and Systems Engineering, 2021-Present